 If you’ve got a hull repair project coming up, you’ll also want to read Ralph Naranjo’s series of tests on fairing and filling compounds (see “DIY Fairing and Filling,” PS August 2017).
 And when it comes time to paint your repair, Ralph also looked at topside paints in our long-term test (see “Topside Paint Endurance Test 3-year Checkup,” December 2012).

 Resins and solvents involved in repair projects can be harmful if not handled correctly.
+Epoxy, in particular has a reputation for causing allergic reactions–especially among yard workers or boat builders who have been exposed to epoxy products for years.
 Whatever project you are undertaking be sure you are following the proper safety guidance in the Safety Data Sheet for the products you are using.
 Technical editor, Drew Frye discusses the risks associated with many boatyard chemicals (see “Boatyard Chemical Wisdom,” PS July 2017) and explains how to find and interpret an MSD (see “How to Make Sense of Material Safety Data,” PS July 2017).